inivekin/abosa/abosa.typ

 while we can give things free o rust, when base components oxidise.
-Please break me doon an use the parts if how they've joined disnae suffice, they've proven well in pumping hert o owersensitive device.
+Please break me doon an use the parts if how they're joined disnae suffice, they've proven well in pumping hert o owersensitive device.
 Once am less than dust on lashes